wking/lesson-manager/04-howto.md

 }
 $ ls
 bower.json  index.html  novice-git-intro/
-[raniere@pupunha] /tmp/tmp.MxUuUzX5I8/your-awesome-lesson
-%
 ~~~

 Pretty easy.
 After you do that you probably want to change something at your
 `index.html`, add the dependencies to your `.gitignore`, save the changes and
 update your git remote repository.

-You might also want to do or reuse a lesson collection (like "shell-based-bc" above),
+You might also want to create or reuse a lesson collection (like
-but that's another story (an easy one, but for later).
+`shell-based-bc` above), but that's another story (an easy one, but
+for later).